Optiarc: Products

 Products were both DVD+/-R(W) and BD-ROM drives.
 Among other things, Sony Optiarc supplied the Blu-ray drives for the Sony PlayStation 3.
 The naming scheme for the drives is as follows: DDU stands for DVD-ROM, AD stands for DVD-RW, BR for BD-ROM and BC for BD Combo.
 A combo drive is a drive that only supports the newer format in reading and the predecessor in writing.
 The three digits that follow indicate the generation, the design (5.25" or slimline) and the speed class.
 The digit after that the equipment variant and the appended letter the interface.
 An AD-7243S is a 5.25" DVD-RW Drive with 24x speed when writing to DVD-R and DVD+R blanks.
 It also supports Labelflash.
 For Lightscribe, a "1" would be in the fourth position.
 The "S" indicates SATA.
 An “A” stands for PATA.
-However, the last Optiarc drives were no longer available with this legacy interface.
+However, all PATA Optiarc drives are now discontinued.